Over the past 27 years, I've experienced unbelievable change. Some of it was good; some of it, well, while not easy, it was necessary.

 Anyone who has worked with me knows I've been a fan of StudioPress from its inception.
 However, I've felt for some time now that StudioPress has not kept up with the latest developments, and their growth as far as new themes have stagnated.

-But I knew that I would most likely not move to another StudioPress theme when I make the next switch unless they stepped up their game.
+I knew I would probably not move to another StudioPress theme unless they stepped up their game when I made the next switch.
 So my radar was on.

-When the “World Wide Web” was created, then WordPress, then Revolution — which morphed into StudioPress and the Genesis framework — I had a gut feeling that led me to jump in.
+When the “World Wide Web” was created, then WordPress, then Revolution — which morphed into StudioPress and the Genesis framework — I had a gut feeling for each that led me to jump in.

 For the first time in a long time, I had that same gut feeling again—this time with a new block theme called Kadence.
 At first glance, it seemed to check all the boxes I had been waiting for.

-At the same time, it became glaringly clear how far behind Genesis/StudioPress had become.
+At the same time, it became glaringly evident how far behind Genesis/StudioPress had become.
 More than I had realized.

 Change is Inevitable

-When it comes to websites, technology, and even life — change is inevitable.
-That's because good companies and products look for ways to make sure that their products keep up.
-Or better yet are ahead of the curve.
-They take advantage of the “now” and what they envision the future will be.
+Change is inevitable regarding websites, technology, and even life.
+That's because good companies and products look for ways to ensure that their products keep up.
+Or, better yet, they are ahead of the curve.
+So they take advantage of the “now” and what they envision the future will be.

-StudioPress is now attempting to do that.
-They have announced that they will be archiving all but the following child themes so they can prepare for Full Site Editing support with Genesis block products.
+StudioPress did that and announced that they would be archiving all but ten of their child themes to prepare for Full Site Editing support with Genesis block products.
 That was over a year ago.

 If you are on a third-party Genesis child theme, you'll want to check with that developer to see what their plans are moving forward.
 Are they updating, archiving, or ?.